18 Nov 2025 |

 Health, wealth and happiness - the £123bn value of activity

-The latest figures come from the second year of our social value model, which also shows a potential extra £20 billion of social value available by tackling inequalities.
+The latest figures come from the second year of Sport England's social value model, which also shows a potential extra £20 billion of social value available by tackling inequalities.

-Community sport and physical activity generated an estimated £122.9 billion in ‘social value’ across England in 2023/24, our new research has revealed.
+Community sport and physical activity generated an estimated £122.9 billion in ‘social value’ across England in 2023/24, the new research has revealed.

 The key findings from this year's report show that: